naipmoro/gramm/README.md

 ## Gramm

 An Antlr4-based Metamath proof verifier.
-Antlr4 creates a parser from the grammar [MM.g4] and it provides facilities for walking the generated parse tree(s).
+Antlr4 creates a parser and lexer from the bnf-style grammar file [MM.g4] and provides support for walking the generated parse tree(s).

 ## Maven build